malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 The word "consciousness" is an overloaded term, ie: that it has many meanings, with the particular meaning depending on context.
 Furthermore, consciousness of the sort that I wish to talk about here is an ill-defined concept.
 For example, consider the following working definition:

 > By consciousness I simply mean those subjective states of awareness or sentience that begin when one wakes in the morning and continue throughout the period that one is awake until one falls into a dreamless sleep, into a coma, or dies or is otherwise, as they say, unconscious.
-(Searle 1990)
+(Searle, 1990)

 Firstly, this is not a definition, but an example.
 One that implores the reader to refer to their own intuition in order to guess the author's meaning.
 Secondly it leaves ambiguous the case of dreams, which many might argue also carry some extent of conscious-like awareness.
 But this is typical of any research in this field, and I shall do no better.